Wongaksa Pagoda: Description

-The pagoda is considered by art historians to be one of the finest Korean pagodas.
-The pagoda was designated as the second national treasure of Korea on December 12, 1962.
-From an inscription on the upper part of the pagoda it is known that the pagoda was built in 1467, the thirteenth year of King Sejo's reign.

 It is one of the few pagodas made from marble in Korea.
 Typical Korean pagodas are made from granite, a material abundant on the peninsula.
 The pedestal supporting the pagoda is three-tiered, and its shape seen from the top looks like a Chinese character, 亞.
 The first three storeys of the pagoda follow the shape of the base and the next seven storeys are shaped in form of squares.
 Dragons, lions, lotus flowers, phoenixes, Buddhas, Bodhisattvas, and the Four Heavenly Kings carved on each storey of the pagoda.
 The pagoda, while made of stone, is carved to look as if it was made from wood.
 The pagoda has brackets, pillars, and curved roof shapes that imitate a wooden pagoda design.

 The pagoda was modelled on the beautiful Gyeongcheonsa Pagoda, which was made during the Goryeo Era.
 Originally erected in 1348 at Gyeongcheon-sa temple on Mt.
 Busosan in Gwangdeok-myeon, Gaepung-gun, Gyeonggi-do (near Gaesong, now in North Korea), it was taken to Japan in 1907, returned to Korea in 1918, and is now housed at the National Museum of Korea.

-The first detailed description of the pagoda in English, together with a translation of the inscription on the stele, was published in 1915 by the scholarly missionary James Scarth Gale in the Royal Asiatic Society Korea Branch's Transactions Vol. VI, part II:1-22 “The Pagoda of Seoul.”
+The first detailed description of the pagoda in English, together with a translation of the inscription on the stele, was published in 1915 by the scholarly missionary James Scarth Gale in the Royal Asiatic Society Korea Branch's Transactions Vol. VI, part II:1-22 "The Pagoda of Seoul."